Access to sanitary pad key to females’ retention in school - ActionAid | Ghana News Agency

 She observed with worry that some girls engaged in amorous relationships with men against their will to get money to buy sanitary products due to lack of money to buy sanitary pads during menstruation.

-Madam Nibaradun said this at Jirapa on the occasion of Menstrual Hygiene Day under the theme: “Together for a #PeriodFriendlyWorld”.
+Madam Nibaradun said this at Jirapa on Menstrual Hygiene Day under the theme: “Together for a #PeriodFriendlyWorld.”

 The commemoration started with a float along principal streets of Jirapa with over a hundred people including members of the AAG’s Young Urban Women Movement and the Girls’ Empowerment and Advocacy Platforms from Basic Schools across Jirapa and Lambussie participating in the march.

-They wielded placards with the inscriptions “A sanitary pad to someone makes a difference.
-Donate a pad and not humiliation; Don’t laugh when I soil myself with menstrual blood, support me cover up when I am stained” among others.
+They wielded placards with the inscriptions like: “A sanitary pad to someone makes a difference.
+Donate a pad and not humiliation; Don’t laugh when I soil myself with menstrual blood and Support me cover up when I am stained.”

 Madam Nibaradun said her interactions with some girls in some Basic Schools in the Jirapa and Lambussie districts revealed that girls who could not afford sanitary pads stayed out of school during their menstrual periods for fear of humiliation and stigma should they stain their cloths.